tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 If the extension is present, the server MAY send a delegated credential; if the extension is not present, the server MUST NOT send a delegated credential.
 The server MUST ignore the extension unless TLS 1.3 or a later version is negotiated.
+An example of when a server could choose not to send a delegated credential is when the SignatureSchemes listed only contain signature schemes for which a corresponding delegated credential does not exist, or if the SignatureSchemes advertised are not considered secure enough for the connection.
+The server MUST ignore the extension unless TLS 1.3 or a later version is negotiated.

 The server MUST send the delegated credential as an extension in the